 Make sure you have JDK installed in your system for Java.
 If not, go ahead and install it.
 If you already have you’re good to go ahead.

 When the setup is done choose ‘Start a new Android Studio Project’.
 Choose a name that will appear at the store for your application and a ‘domain’ for your company if you’re acting as an individual you can choose something else but decent.
 This is how it’ll appear: com.companyname.appname.
 This represents the APK (‘Android Package File’) that will be uploaded to the Google Play Store.

 4. Choose an Activity

 The next step will be about choosing how you want your application to look like.
 The first ‘Activity’ you choose will represent your application’s main screen.
 There are various modules available at Android Studio, you have to choose according to the need and the idea of your application.
-There are full-screen activity, blank activity etc. But as for the beginners, it’s better to go for ‘Basic Activity’ to keep the things simple.
-Make sure the selected language is Java and not Kotlin.
+There are full-screen activity, blank activity, etc. But as for the beginners, it’s better to go for ‘Basic Activity’ to keep things simple.
+Make sure the selected language is Java and not KOTLIN.

 5. Choose the desired Layout